Back to news

 Privacy by Design

-All Memory Tree data stays local on your machine, stored in a SQLite database plus an Obsidian-compatible Markdown vault under your home folder.
+All Memory Tree data stays local on your machine (opens in a new tab), stored in a SQLite database plus an Obsidian-compatible Markdown vault under your home folder.
 No cloud sync, no telemetry, no external access.
 The project is released under GPLv3.
 Worth being precise about what that license actually does, though: GPLv3's copyleft applies to distributed derivative works, not to network or hosted use, that's the domain of AGPL.
 So while the license keeps modified copies open, it wouldn't by itself force a SaaS operator running the code to publish their changes.

 For backup, Memory Trees export to encrypted local files.
 For syncing across devices, you set up your own encrypted sync, rsync, Syncthing, whatever you prefer.